- Applied Physics Graduate Courses

 Graduate students in Applied Physics develop their own course of study and research with the guidance and advice of faculty members in the areas of their research interests.
 Courses are typically selected from listings in the School of Engineering & Applied Science and the Department of Physics.

-The requirements of the Ph.D. program may be found in the Qualification Procedure for Applied Physics.
+The requirements of the Ph.D. program can be found in the Degree Guidelines for Applied Physics.
 Nine term courses, normally completed in the first two years, are required for the Ph.D. program.
 Graduate students in Applied Physics are normally required to take certain core courses, as described in the Degree Guidelines.